 Digital Engineering: The Transforming Landscape

 More than 500 years ago, as Leonardo da Vinci experimented with his flying machines, he inked drawings and mocked up physical models before getting down to create his marvels of design.
 His techniques set the threshold for modern engineering.
-Going ahead in time, the emergence of computer-aided drafting (CAD) systems in the 20th century automated the drawing process for engineers, and CAD evolved into the computer-aided design by adding 3-D modeling and manufacturing planning to software capabilities.
+Going ahead in time, the emergence of computer-aided drafting (CAD) systems in the 20th century automated the drawing process for engineers, and CAD evolved into computer-aided design by adding 3-D modeling and manufacturing planning to software capabilities.
 Moving ahead, now we have digital twins: dynamic and realistic computer-based instantiations of actual systems and devices.

 Digital twins serve as the most accurate replicas of physical objects allowing scientists and engineers to test out the capability and feasibility of their ideas before coming up with critical real-life decisions.
 The digital twins have moved from trial-and-error-based engineering to systematic, science-based engineering and optimization.

 It is made possible by high-performance computing (HPC) advances, now we can utilize digital twins to virtually explore trade spaces, component interaction and performance, operations and manufacturing processes over a system's life cycle or a device in support of performance-based maintenance.

 So, what is Digital Engineering?

 Digital engineering is more than the advanced technology that integrates the data by taking the advantage of a digital skillset.
 It is the practice in which new applications are delivered and conceived.